mel4tonin4/inline-serialization-plugin/README.md

 For each class `a.b.c.Xyz` annotated with `@InlineSerializable`, the plug-in generates a serializer `XyzSerializer`, implementing inline serialization, in package `a.b.c.inline_serialization`, and also annotates the class with `@Serializable(with=a.b.c.inline_serialization.XyzSerializer)`.

-In this case, we annotated two classes in the library implemented in module `example-library`, the compiler plugin is invoked during the build of this module.
+In this case, we annotated two classes in the library implemented in module `example-library`.
+The compiler plugin is invoked during the build of this module.
 This library is then used by the application in module `example-application`.

 ## Usage
 ### Build